warrmu01/Credit-Card-Fraud-Detection/README.md

 Quantitative variables: V1 to V28 and Amount, as they represent numerical values associated with different transaction attributes.

-What problem is being solved with this dataset ?
+## What problem is being solved with this dataset?

 We will try to detect and prevent credit card fraud by identifying suspicious transactions based on the provided features.